RoystonHenson/debugging-2/README.md

 In this program, there are many bugs.
 You have three objectives:

 - Find the bugs and fix them.
+You can assume that the tests describe the correct behaviour.
 - You need to get all the tests passing.
 - You need to run the app and make sure it works.